-Here is the last half of this list of popular historical mysteries that have a winter theme and are perfect fireside-reading this festive season.
+Following on from my first article, here is the second half of this list of popular historical mysteries that have a winter theme and are perfect fireside-reading this festive season.

 “Thou Shell of Death” by Nicholas Blake – A former World War One pilot is sent letters threatening his murder on Boxing Day.
 On the fateful day he gathers together everyone he can think of who might be the anonymous writer as well as private detective, Nigel Strangeways, but fails to prevent his own death.
 It is up to Strangeways to solve the crime.